Okerew/okraleditor/README.md

 7. It has syntax highlighting, code complietions and error handling built in
 ______________________________________________________________
 Cons
-1. It doesn't have git support
-2. It doesn't have a built in debugger and terminal
+1. It doesn't have a built in debugger and terminal
-3. It doesn't have the range of extensions that vscode for example has
+2. It doesn't have the range of extensions that vscode for example has
-4. It is not that easy to understaund
+3. It is not that easy to understaund
-5. It is not that easly configurable as something as vscode or intellij
+4. It is not that easly configurable as something as vscode or intellij